zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-masterdetailsbrowse.md

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#entityCacheView"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#entityCacheView"}

 2. In the `onInputsSet()` method, the `fetch()` method is called with a parameter that contains the `id` of the website to display, as in the following example.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->

-  gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#onInputsSet"}
+ {"gitdown": "include-section", "file":"../Samples/SamplesExtension/Extension/Client/V1/MasterDetail/MasterDetailBrowse/ViewModels/DetailViewModels.ts", "section": "data#onInputsSet"}

 3. When the fetch is completed, the data is available in the view's `item` property.
 This blade uses the `text` data-binding in its `HTML` template to show the name, id and running status of the website.